Stefan Ljubicic

-Stefan Alexander Ljubičić (born 5 October 1999) is an Icelandic professional footballer of Serbian descent, who plays as a forward for KR Reykjavík in the Úrvalsdeild.
+Stefan Alexander Ljubičić (born 5 October 1999) is an Icelandic professional footballer who plays as a forward for Keflavík.

 Club career

 Brighton & Hove Albion

 After 16-year old Ljubičić had played three games for Keflavík and several games for the youth national teams, he went on a trial at English club Norwich in October 2015 and later at Scottish club Celtic in January 2016.

 However, after yet another trial, this time at Brighton & Hove Albion where he scored a goal and played very well in a friendly game against Chelsea's youth team, it was confirmed by the players agent and Keflavík, that Ljubičić had accepted a three-year offer from the club.
 He would join the club in the summer 2016.

 Ljubičić played for Brighton's U18 and U23 teams.
 In February 2018, he was loaned out to Bognor Regis Town until the end of the season.
 In January 2019, he was loaned out to Eastbourne Borough until the end of April 2019.
 However, it was confirmed in May 2019, that Ljubičić had been released.

 He played a total of 35 games and 12 goals for Brighton's U18 team and 8 games for the U23 team.